nicolamarchiotto/blog/content/blog/my_home_server/index.md

 A container based on an Ubuntu may not sound so revolutionary.
 But on top of this image you could add other software components, from a simple python application to whole frontend/backend solutions.
 From this, you could then create your own personalized Docker image and distribute it, with the only requirement that the system must host the Docker engine.

-Following this line of thought, lots of open-source Docker Images were developed.
+Following this line of thought, lots of open-source Docker images were developed.
 You can take a look at some of them at [Docker Hub](https://hub.docker.com/) if you are curious.

-The most mind-blowing project I found is [dockur/windows](https://github.com/dockur/windows), a Docker image which allows you to host Windows (from XP to W11) inside a container in a legal way and automating the installation process.
-It saved me when I needed to configure old IT hardware with a software tool compatible only with Windows XP.
+The most mind-blowing project I found is [dockur/windows](https://github.com/dockur/windows), a Docker image which allows you to host Windows (from XP to W11) inside a container in a legal way using free-trial licenses, and automating the windows tedious installation process.
+It saved me when I needed to configure some old IT hardware with software compatible only with Windows XP.

 Enough for the introduction, let's get to the server.

 ## System

-The pc I am using is my first laptop, which retired after 5 stressful long years of Computer Science University.
+The system I am using is my first laptop, which retired after 5 stressful long years of Computer Science University.
 It is equipped with an Intel i5 8th gen processor, 8 GB of ram DDR4, an SSD of 128 GB and HHD of 1 TB.
-After setting up the OS and installing an ssh server, I removed the laptop screen, to reduce the system power consumption and to make it as less invasive as possible.
-I set up a static IP, placed the sever near my home modem-router and connect it via Ethernet cable.
+After setting up the OS and installing an SSH server, I removed the laptop screen to reduce the system power consumption and to make it as less invasive as possible.
+I set it up with a static IP, placed the sever near my home modem-router and connect it via Ethernet cable.

 <div class="double-image-div">
     <div class="image-overlay double-image-left-div">